mpodell/samsung/README.md

 ## Data

+The following dataset is not included in this repo.
+To get it, please click [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 For each record it is provided:

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.